Rajpratik71/linux-manPages/snap.md

    tasks
        List a change's tasks

-       The tasks command displays a summary of tasks associated with an indi‐ vidual change.
+       The tasks command displays a summary of tasks associated with an individual change.

        Usage: snap tasks [tasks-OPTIONS]

        Aliases: change

        --abs-time
               Display absolute times (in RFC 3339 format).
 Otherwise, display relative times up to 60 days, then YYYY-MM-DD.

        --last Select last change of given type (install, refresh, remove, try, auto-refresh, etc.).
 A question mark at the end of the type means to do nothing (instead of returning an error)  if  no change of the given type is found.
 Note the question mark could need protecting from the shell.

    try
        Test an unpacked snap in the system

        The  try command installs an unpacked snap into the system for testing purposes.
 The unpacked snap content continues to be used even after installation, so non-metadata changes there go live instantly.
-Meta‐ data  changes  such as those performed in snap.yaml will require rein‐ stallation to go live.
+Metadata changes such as those performed in snap.yaml will require reinstallation to go live.

        If snap-dir argument is omitted, the try command will attempt to infer it if either snapcraft.yaml file and prime directory or meta/snap.yaml file can be found  relative  to  current  working directory.

        Usage: snap try [try-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

        --devmode
               Put snap in development mode and disable security confinement